-Prevalence of Past-Month Use of Various Drugs in England and Wales, 2014-2015
+Prevalence of Past-Month Use of Various Drugs in England and Wales Among People Aged 16 to 59

-" The proportion of young adults aged 16 to 24 followed a similar pattern, although the proportion was 10.2 per cent, around double that of the wider age group.
-This equates to around 642,000 people aged 16 to 24 having taken a drug in the last month prior to interview.
-The 2014/15 survey proportion represents a significant fall compared with 16.4 per cent in the 2004/05 survey and 19.2 per cent in the 1996 survey (Tables 1.07 and 1.08).
+" The proportion among young adults aged 16 to 24 followed a similar trend, although the proportion was nine per cent, more than double that of the wider age group.
+This equates to around 550,000 young people aged 16 to 24 having taken a drug in the month prior to interview.
+This represents statistically significant falls compared with 14.3 per cent in the 2006/07 survey and 19.2 per cent in the 1996 survey (Appendix Tables 1.07 and 1.08; Figure 1.5).

 " Last month use of Class A drugs was reported by 1.0 per cent of adults aged 16 to 59 and 2.3 per cent of young adults aged 16 to 24.
 Similarly to any drug use in the last month, these proportions have not changed statistically significantly compared with the previous survey year, but are statistically significantly down compared with a decade ago (Appendix Tables 1.03 and 1.07; Figure 1.5).

 " Among adults aged 16 to 59, the drugs most commonly taken in the last month were cannabis (3.2%, similar to the 2015/16 survey), powder cocaine (0.8%, similar to the 2015/16 survey) and ecstasy (0.3%, similar to the 2015/16 survey).

 " Among adults aged 16 to 24, the drugs most commonly taken in the last month were cannabis (7.6%), powder cocaine (1.6%) and ecstasy (1.1%).
 The use of these three drugs in the last month by 16 to 24 year olds has not changed statistically significantly compared with the previous survey year.